Nazia-Karim-Khan-Oishee/GitHub-Issue-Taxonomy/README.md

 ## Model Assessment

 All the model assessment data are provided in the repository as png files or in the notebook itself.
+We have gained almost 73% accuracy as of now.